maxvisser/rocketchat.github.io/_posts/2017/05/2017-05-22-rocketchat-funds-more-students-to-take-part-in-google-summer-of-code.md

 - **Automatic Channels**.
 Student: _Karan Batra_.
 Rocket.Chat mentors: _Mitar MilutinoviÄ‡, Rodrigo Nascimento_
 - **Rocket.Chat Android SDK**.
 Student: _Sachin Shinde_.
 Rocket.Chat mentor: _Rafael Kellermann Streit_
 - **Federation Server**.
 Student: _Manish Kakoti._ Rocket.Chat mentors: _Gabriel Engel, Sing Li, Matthew Hodgson_

+We're looking forward to sharing our expertise on open source projects, and we have no doubt that we'll be learning from our students, too!

+We'll be guiding all particpants through open source coding, community engagement and trending technical skills.
+Students are paid and they will be joining an active open source community.